sourcemeta/jsontoolkit/README.markdown

 `void push_back([JSON &root,] JSON &value | Value &value, JSON & | Value &)`

 This function inserts a new element to the end of the given array.
-This function is undefined is the input JSON instance is not an array.
+This function is undefined if the input JSON instance is not an array.
 For example:

 ```c++
 #include <jsontoolkit/json.h>